aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/delete-worksheet-pivot-table-by-index/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/PivotTables/DeleteWorksheetPivotTable) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.

 You can use the **cURL command‑line tool** to access Aspose.Cells web services easily.
-The following example shows how to make calls to the Cloud API with cURL.
+The following example calls the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}